 [Revision 2]: as of 2016, I have only been taking micro doses of pure psilocybin.
 I have found a way to crystallise pure psilocybin from dried mushrooms, making it much easier to store and take.
 Around 2-3mg of pure psilocybin has no hallucinogenic side effects whatsoever.

 [Revision 3]: As of 2017, I am taking around 2mg only once every 3-4 months and the initial tell-tale symptoms of cluster headaches returning has subsided to less than 2 on my pain scale.
-I do not intend to see how far the symptoms will go if I do not micro dose at all, although I probably should to help support my findings.
+I do not intend to see how far the symptoms will go if I do not micro-dose at all, although I probably should to help support my findings.
 I may consider it next year if and when I have more time available.

 Goals of the Present and Future

 Note: all of the references in this article should be clickable, so I haven’t repeated them down here; this also isn’t some kind of term paper that I expect to be graded on, it’s mostly my own opinion (minus anything I’ve quoted and referenced).
 I hope someone finds it interesting and useful.